cogentcore/core/text/csl/README.md

 The default, primary style is [APA](https://apastyle.apa.org/style-grammar-guidelines/references/examples), with the `RefAPA` and `CiteAPA` methods for generating a reference or a citation.
 References are generated in alpha sorted order.

-TODO: APA provides a parenthetical citation format `(Smith & Jones, 2021)` and a narrative format as in `Smith & Jones (2021)` -- markdown does not allow us to denote these different citation types so we need to figure this out.